 In the small village of Mosbach, situated at the border of the Odenwald forrest in the federal state of Baden-Wuerttemberg, there lives a man, who is passionated in gunmaking.
 Thomas Heuberg always wanted to become a Büchsenmacher, but unfortunately in his youth it was very difficult, to get an apprenticeship.
 So young Thomas started as apprentice with an engraving company.
 He soon became a master engraver and started also in working with modern CNC operated milling machines, Laser and eroding machines.
 But Heuberg never lost sight of what he wanted most: to become a gunmaker.
 Finally, after years of hard working, especially in making parts for the guntrade, he succeeded and made his master examen as a gunsmith in Suhl.
 In 1996 he started his own business by making not only guns and parts, but also repairing guns.

 For Heuberg, gunmaking means to work by hand as well as with modern machines.
 All parts of his guns were made inhouse, from the tiniest screw up to the actions and barrels.
-And some of his modern machines are also designed and constructed by himself.
-This makes him absolutely independ and gives him a prominent position among today’s gunmakers worldwide, including even the most famous brands, who are not able to do so.
-Thomas Heuberg combines the best of two worlds by making his guns in a traditional and modern way.
+And even some of his modern machines are designed and constructed by himself.
+This makes him absolutely independant and gives him a prominent position among today’s gunmakers worldwide, including some of the most famous brands, who are not able to do so.
+Thomas Heuberg combines the best of two worlds by making his guns in a traditional and modern way at the same time.
 And the results are simply perfect and stunning.